 Arrange your flight to arrive into Kathmandu Tribhuvan International Airport on your programme start date (day 1).
 An airport transfer is not included but is easy to arrange.
 A taxi from the airport is your best option.
 Your tour ends in Kathmandu on your programme end date (day 15), no activities are planned for this day and you are feee to depart at any time.
 A return airport transport is not included but you can easily take a taxi back to the airport.

 To arrange your flights, contact our fantastic flights team on 01892 277037 or email them at [email protected] They will be able to search for the best flight offers to your chosen destinations, so you can plan and organise your trip in one place.
 Just make sure you give them your full name, as stated in your passport, along with your chosen departure dates, return dates, and any other details you want to include.

+It is your responsibility to obtain the necessary visas for your time away.
 You will need to obtain a visa to enter Nepal.
 These can usually be obtained in advance of travel or at the airport on arrival for certain nationalities.
 Please contact you nearest Embassy or High Commission of Nepal for the latest visa information.